cardano-foundation/CIPs/CIP-0119/README.md

 #### `paymentAddress`
 - Optional
-- Bech32 encoded address, for the same network as the DRep registration is to be submitted to.
+- Bech32 encoded payment address, for the same network as the DRep registration is to be submitted to.

 DReps may want to receive tokens for a variety of reasons such as:
 - donations